jonnybmc/fedsa_web_performance_talk_playground/Optimisation List.md

 ## 🟩 CLS (Cumulative Layout Shift) - 5 Issues

 Your CLS is currently **0.05** on mobile.
-These optimizations can get it to 0.
+These optimisations can get it to 0.

 ---